voltlog/VoltNode/README.md

 Known issues in revA: The mic negative input on the orangepizero is left floating which could lead to some input noise being amplified.
 A fix is indicated in the schematic.

+revB: Addressed the issue by addig capacitor to MIC1N.

 ![Image of the assembled PCB](voltnode.JPG)